vhartikainen/protecting-workloads-workshop/docs/inspector-sm/cleanup.md

-# Protecting Your Workloads - Clean up Phase
+# Identifying and Remediating Host Vulnerabilities with Amazon Inspector and AWS Systems Manager - Cleanup Phase

 Now that you have completed this workshop, follow the steps below to clean up the artifacts that were created.